Safuwan Baharudin: Pahang FA

-In 2018, Safuwan signed a contract with Malaysian Super League runners up Pahang FA and was presented alongside Malaysian forward, Norshahrul Idlan.
-He scored his first goal in a 2-1 victory against ATM FA in the 2018 Malaysia FA Cup.
+On 19 November 2017, Safuwan signed a contract with Malaysian Super League runners-up Pahang FA and was presented alongside Malaysian forward, Norshahrul Idlan.
+He scored his first goal in a 2–1 victory against ATM FA in the 2018 Malaysia FA Cup.
 During his time with Pahang, he helped the club win the 2018 Malaysia FA Cup Final before being released at the end of the 2019 Malaysia Super League season despite being contracted until 2020.

 Selangor

-Safuwan signed for Selangor for the 2020 Malaysia Super League season, ensuring that he will be playing in Malaysia for the 9th season.
-Safuwan made his debut for the club in the opening match of the 2020 Malaysia Super League season against his former club, Pahang.
+On 12 December 2019, Safuwan signed for Selangor for the 2020 Malaysia Super League season, ensuring that he will be playing in Malaysia for the 9th season.
+Safuwan made his debut for the club in the opening match of the 2020 Malaysia Super League season against his former club, Pahang on 29 February 2020.
+He scored his first goal for the club on 3 October in a 7–0 thrashing win against one of his former club, PDRM.

+During the league match against Petaling Jaya City on 2 May 2021, Safuwan suffered a cerebral concussion after a collision with an opponent where he was taken to Ara Damansara Hospital after being removed from the match to get a computer tomography scan.
+After examination, Safuwan was confirmed not to have suffered any brain injury and only had to undergo symptomatic treatment for a few months until he fully recovered.
+He returned to action on 21 August in a league match against Perak where he will need to wear a protective helmet for a year.